Ed Bradley: 19711981: Vietnam, White House and CBS Evening News

-Bradley moved to Paris, France in 1971.
+Bradley moved to Paris, France, in 1971.
 He was fluent in French, and while there was hired by CBS News as a stringer.
 He transferred to Saigon in 1972 to report on the Vietnam War and Cambodian Civil War, as well as reporting on the Paris Peace Accords.
-While reporting in Cambodia, Bradley was wounded by a mortar round.
-After recovering, he returned to Asia to continue reporting on both wars.
+While in Cambodia, Bradley was wounded by a mortar round.
+He transferred to CBS's Washington bureau in 1974, returning to Asia the following year to continue reporting on both wars.
 Bradley was one of the last American journalists to be evacuated in 1975 during the Fall of Saigon.
 He was awarded Alfred I. duPont and George Polk awards for his coverage in Vietnam and Cambodia.

-In 1976, Bradley was assigned to cover Jimmy Carter's 1976 presidential campaign, as well the Republican and Democratic national conventions, covering the latter events until 1996.
-Following Carter's victory, Bradley became the network's first African American White House correspondent, a position he held from 19761978.
-Bradley disliked the position at the White House and being tied to the movements of the president.
-Also in 1976, Bradley began anchoring the Sunday night broadcasts of the CBS Evening News, holding that position until 1981.
-In 1978, he became one of the principal correspondents for the documentary program CBS Reports, reporting for the program until 1981.
+In 1976, Bradley was assigned to cover Jimmy Carter's presidential campaign, as well as the Republican and Democratic national conventions, covering them until 1996.
+Following Carter's victory, Bradley became CBS's first African American White House correspondent, a position he held from 1976 to 1978.
+Bradley disliked the position as it tied him to the movements of the president.
+Also in 1976, Bradley began anchoring the Sunday night broadcasts of the CBS Evening News, holding the post until 1981.
+In 1978, he became one of the principal correspondents for the documentary program CBS Reports, also leaving in 1981.

 Bradley won the first of 20 News and Documentary Emmy Awards in his career for his 1979 documentary "The Boat People", reporting on Vietnamese refugees escaping the country via boat or ship, at one point wading into the water to assist in the rescue of the refugees.
 "The Boat People" also earned Bradley an Edward Murrow Award, a duPont citation, and a commendation from the British Academy of Film and Television Arts.
 The same year, another Bradley documentary, "Blacks in America: With All Deliberate Speed?", aired.
 The documentary detailed segregation in the United States and how the treatment of African Americans in the U.S. had changed since Brown v.
 Board of Education.
-The 2-hour program also won duPont and Emmy awards.
+The two-hour program also won duPont and Emmy awards.